elasticdog/packer-arch/README.md

 > to properly install.
 Carefully read the output of the VMware tools
 > installation to verify the HGFS kernel modules were installed properly.

+The box also does not have Puppet or Chef installed for automatic provisioning.
+My intention was to duplicate a DigitalOcean VPS and furthermore use the VM for testing [Ansible](http://www.ansibleworks.com/) playbooks for configuration management.

 License
 -------